Breinify/brein-api-library-java/README.md

 #### Step 1: Download the Library

-Download the Library from Maven Repository <<more details to come>>
+Download the Library from [Maven Central Repository] (http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22brein-api-library-java%22)

 #### Step 2: Integrate the library